 If you’re self-employed, the government has announced a range of measures to help and support you.
 This guide tells you more about the available schemes and how they will affect you if you’re a sole trader, work in the gig economy or run your own business.
 There’s also information about the types of welfare benefits you might be entitled to claim if your income has dropped or you can’t work because you’re sick or self-isolating.

-The government has launched the self-employment income support scheme.
-To be eligible, you must earn more than half your income from self employment, have submitted a tax return for 2018/19 and have:
+The eligibility criteria remain the same.
+You must earn more than half your income from self employment, have submitted a tax return for 2018/19 and have:

 - an average trading profit of less than £50,000 for the tax year 2016/17, 2017/18 and 2018/19.